Porto to Espinho - distance 30km

 Sintra to Lisbon - distance 67km

 Option to take your transfer to Lisbon or ride to Lisbon warehouse.
-The latter option is only advisable for experienced cyclists that are at ease with riding in busy shared roads.
+The latter option is only advisable for experienced cyclists that are at ease with riding on busy shared roads.
 If you choose to ride to Lisbon, you'll start your day by riding down to Colares along the tram line that takes beachgoers to Praia das Maças.
 This road takes you along the Sintra Natural Park first to Colares and then up a 5km climb to Aldeia da Serra and the detour to Roca Cape.
 From here you'll have a long downhill section with the most beautiful views of the coast and Guincho Beach.
-From Guincho you'll be oceanside all the way to Lisbon.
-This 40km ocean road connects Guincho, goes through the urban costal towns of Cascais, Estoril and Oeiras, entering Lisbon in the monuments area of Belém, where you can admire the Tower and the Jerónimo's Monastery.
+From Guincho, you'll be oceanside all the way to Lisbon.
+This 40km ocean road connects Guincho, and goes through the urban coastal towns of Cascais, Estoril, and Oeiras, entering Lisbon in the monuments area of Belém, where you can admire the Tower and Jerónimo's Monastery.
 You'll then ride past the central riverside area of Cais do Sodré and Baixa with great views of the city and the Tagus River.
 Once you're past the central area it's just a short ride to the new area of Parque das Nações where you'll drop your bikes at the warehouse.